ND Voter ID Law Has “Discriminatory and Burdensome Impact on Native Americans”

 Categories: Civil Rights/ Voting Rights

-The plaintiffs are represented by the Native American Rights Fund, Richard de Bodo of Morgan, Lewis & Bockius LLP, and Tom Dickson of the Dickson Law Office.
+The plaintiffs in Brakebill, et al. v.
+Jaeger are represented by the Native American Rights Fund, Richard de Bodo of Morgan, Lewis & Bockius LLP, and Tom Dickson of the Dickson Law Office.